-We saw the practice followed its recruitment policy which included a process to be followed when employing new staff.
+We saw that the practice followed its recruitment policy which included a process to be followed when employing new staff.
 This included obtaining proof of their identity, checking their skills and qualifications, registration with relevant professional bodies and taking up references.
 We reviewed two recruitment files which confirmed that the processes had been followed.

-We saw that all staff had been checked by the Disclosure and Barring Service (DBS).
+We saw all staff had been checked by the Disclosure and Barring Service (DBS).
 The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.

-The practice manager told us that they regularly checked their staff had up to date insurance or indemnity cover and retained copies of the certificates.
+The partner told us that the partnership pays for their staffs' registration with the General Dental Council.
+The partner also explained that they undertook annual checks to ensure that all relevant staff maintained insurance or indemnity cover.
 We saw all relevant staff had personal insurance or indemnity cover in place.
-This insurance helps ensure that patients could claim any compensation to which they may be entitled should the circumstances arise.
-In addition, there was employer's liability insurance which covered employees working at the practice which was due to expire in July 2016.
+This cover helps ensure that patients could claim any compensation to which they may be entitled should the circumstances arise.
+In addition, there was employer's liability insurance which covered employees working at the practice which was due to expire in May 2016.